HonzasikCZ/NortBoxSSTools/README.md

 # NORTBOX SS TOOLS - 1.5.5 UNSTABLE
 ### [ INFORMATION ]

-This version of **NortBoxSSTools** may be unstable on some systems due to its compression.
-For better stability, I recommend using the stable version available at: https://github.com/HonzasikCZ/NortBoxSSTools/tree/NORMAL.
+This version of **NortBoxSSTools** has a smaller file size but may be unstable on some systems due to its compression.
+For better stability, I recommend using the stable version, which is slightly larger, available at: https://github.com/HonzasikCZ/NortBoxSSTools/tree/NORMAL.

 ### [ INCLUDED TOOLS ]